submagr/Gre-Prep/README.md

 ## Acknowledgement:
 Most of the words here are taken from Maghoosh Flash Cards android application and from book "Word power made easy" by Norman Lewis.
+Some word origins are taken from google and bing search engine's dictionaries.

 ## Contribution:
 Things to do:
 * GRE Mock Test Links
 * About GRE